Skip to Main Content

 Profile Picture

-Note that user pictures are periodically uploaded from Banner.
+User pictures are periodically uploaded from Banner.
 If you have loaded a different picture into Moodle it won't be overwritten, but if you have deleted your picture from Moodle, your Banner ID picture will be re-uploaded in the next sync.
 After considering this, do the following:

 Personal Pronouns & Preferred Name